owainlewis/oci-kubeadm/README.md

 # Kubeadm Ansible Playbook (Oracle Cloud Infrastructure)

-This Ansible playbook will install a Kubernetes cluster on Oracle Cloud Infrastructure.
+This Ansible playbook will install a Kubernetes cluster on Oracle Cloud Infrastructure using kubeadm.

 It does not create the underlying OCI infrastructure required to run your Kubernetes cluster.